 In the interest of full disclosure, this website was put up for me by my sister-in-law.
 She’s in the business of designing websites, and one night we were talking about my technological handicap when she suggested that I should start a blog on how it is to be technologically illiterate parent in todays world.
 I’m currently nagging her when I want to make tweaks to the website, but I’m slowly starting to get the hang of things myself.

 Describing myself as technologically illiterate might be a bit overly dramatic.
 I do know how to use the computer to write a document in Word, print said document, photos, etc. What I have problems with are new apps, media sharing websites, games, various electrical gadgets, which might be dangerous for the kids.
-For example, my youngest son wished for an electric skateboard under the Christmas tree.
-Now I know that there are skateboards, I’ve driven them a couple of times if you can believe such a thing, but what I didn’t know is that there are electric skateboards.
+For example, my youngest son wished for an off road electric skateboard under the Christmas tree.
+Now I know that there are skateboards, I’ve driven them a couple of times if you can believe such a thing, but what I didn’t know is that there are electric skateboards under 500.
 Immediately I started wondering what kind of safety gear is needed to ride them, is a license needed, how old do children have to be before they can ride them, those are just some of the questions that popped into my head after hearing about electric skateboards.